alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

-Project maintainers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviours that they deem inappropriate, threatening, offensive, or harmful.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team either [David Beavan](https://www.turing.ac.uk/people/researchers/david-beavan) or [Camila Rangel Smith ](https://www.turing.ac.uk/people/researchers/camila-rangel-smith).
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team either [David Beavan](https://www.turing.ac.uk/people/researchers/david-beavan) or [Camila Rangel Smith ](https://www.turing.ac.uk/people/researchers/camila-rangel-smith).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is